aviaryan/gcide-dictionary-json/README.md

 # GCIDE Dictionary

-GCIDE dictionary in json format.
-Note that this is not the complete dictionary, just words with their definitions.
+[GCIDE dictionary](https://www.ibiblio.org/webster/) in json format.
+Note that this is not the complete dictionary, just the words with their definitions.

 ### Using

-The uncompressed, formatted dictionary json files arranged alphabetically are inside the [json_files](json_files/) folder.
+The formatted dictionary json files, arranged alphabetically are inside the [json_files](json_files/) folder.
 The compressed all-in-one file is [dictionary.json](dictionary.json).

-The basic structure of these files is like
+The basic structure of these files looks like

 ```javascript
 "word1": [